mildmojo/whistler/README.md

 of a link with `[[Description of link|js:call_some_code()]]` syntax.
 That part plays hell with Twine's UI.

+## Engine Usage

+Prerequisites: npm, webpack.

+1. Run `npm install`.
+2. If necessary, install webpack with `npm install -g webpack`.
+3. Replace `Whistler.html` with a Twine 2 export or change the `require` at the top of `main.js` to point to your own Twine 2 export.
+4. Change the header in `index.html`.
+5. Run `build.sh` or run the individual commands (or platform equivalents) inside.

+You'll probably want to edit `css/main.css` to suit your story, too.

 ## Notes

 This is less than what I wanted to produce.
 I got a late start on the